micouy/kn/README.md

 # Help wanted

 In this project I have entered a lot of areas I have little knowledge about.
 Contributions and criticism are very welcome.
-Here are some small things you can do:
+Here are some things you can do:

 - Check the correctness of scripts in [init/](init/).
 - Add scripts and installation instructions for shells other than `fish`, `bash` and `zsh`.
+- Check regular expressions used in `Abbr::from_string` in `src/query/abbr.rs` to validate abbreviation's components.
+Are there other characters or sequences which should be prohibited?
 - Help me decide which option to choose:
   - Use `-` as a wildcard.
 Simple but ugly.
 No one uses `-` as a wildcard.
-  - Use `.` as a wildcard.
-Could cause all sorts of unexpected behavior, especially when used at the beginning of the abbreviation.
   - Use `//` as a wildcard (i.e. `kn a//b`).
 Quite intuitive.
 The downside is that I would have to implement my own algorithm to split the path correctly.
   - Remove wildcards.
   - Something else?